COMPSCI331-2021/lab-jpa/README.md

 <http://www.h2database.com/html/main.html>

 From here, you can download the H2 Console for your own machines.
 The website also has useful information, e.g. the SQL grammar for H2.

+<h2>Assessment</h2>

+The marking of this lab will be based on your team repository as of Friday 2 April 1700hrs.

+Assessment will be performed by examining the commit logs and other information associated with your team repository.
+You must demonstrate that you have engaged with the lab material and fully participated with the team.
+This means we expect to see non-trivial commits, with meaningful commit messages.
+As with past labs, we will be looking for evidence that there was cooperation and collaboration within the team.
+Examples including making useful commits, and commenting on actions by other team members.